-There’s a reason buyer interest in any property for sale boils down to location, location, location.
+There’s a reason buyer interest in any property boils down to location, location, location.

-Researching sales trends with a focus on how buyers are purchasing can reveal a lot about the kind of property sale occurring in your neighborhood.
+Researching sales trends by focusing on HOW buyers are purchasing can reveal a lot about the kind of property sales closing in your neighborhood.

-Unfortunately, most brokers limit their research only to recent sales and what properties are on the market due to the kind of training and supervision they get from the agency they’re associated with.
+Unfortunately, most brokers limit their research to closed sale price and what properties are on the market due to the training and supervision they get from their broker.

 You want to be confident that any agent you hire should know the market for your property.